ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 ## 7. How to cite

-If you use this benchmark or any of the provided material, in its original or modified form, in your research, please acknowledge the original work in your publications by citing:
+If you use this benchmark or any of the supplied material, in its original or modified form, in your research, please acknowledge the original work in your publications by citing:

 > **R. Costa**, J.M.
 Nóbrega, S. Clain, and G.J.
 Machado, _Very high-order accurate polygonal mesh finite volume scheme for conjugate heat transfer problems with curved interfaces and imperfect contacts_, **Computer Methods in Applied Mechanics and Engineering**, Vol. 357, 112560, 2019.
 DOI: [10.1016/j.cma.2019.07.029](https://doi.org/10.1016/j.cma.2019.07.029).

-You may use the following BibTeX entry:
+For that, you may use the following BibTeX entry:

 ```bibtex
 @article{Costa2019,